MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 This project is really not about advanced reactors so much as it is about building outposts, setting up cargo links, and trying to figure out numbers for optimal production rates.

 ### Operation

+To construct advanced reactors we need the parts for the following recipe:

 - Reactor - Advanced
   - 10 Adaptive Frame (16kg) 2 storage box